nodejitsu/handbook/content/features/continuous_deployment.md

-It's possible to apply Continuous Deployment techniques on Nodejitsu, you can use the official and free [Webhooks API](#webhookapi-index) or third party paid services like [Codeship](http://codeship.io).
+It's possible to achieve Continuous Deployment techniques on Nodejitsu, you can use the official and free [Webhooks API](#webhookapi-index) or third party paid services like [Codeship](http://codeship.io).

 * [Continuous Deployment with Github and Webhooks API](#github)
 * [Continuous Deployment with Codeship](#codeship)